-In most cases, irritated stomach isn’t a serious problem or symptom of diseases, so natural solutions can be very effective.
-You can go to the kitchen and relieve the upset stomach with a tea.
+In most cases, the irritated stomach isn’t a serious problem or symptom of diseases, thus natural solutions can be very effective.
+You can go to the kitchen and relieve the upset stomach with a cup of tea.

 Stress is a natural reaction of the body to events that are endangering you or making you restless.
 When you perceive the danger (real or imagined) your body automatically responds and prepares you to face this danger.
 This is called “escape or fight” stress response.

 They measured participants beat, pressure, concentration of blood cells and cortisol when they were under the stress.
-At the same time participants had to evaluate their level of stress.
+At the same time, participants had to evaluate their level of stress.
 In stressful situations, the pulse and pressure also increased in those in the control group, and therefore the level of cortisol and the personal experience of stress were significantly lower in the group that drank black tea.

-However, since the anti-stress effectiveness of black tea doesn’t come until after half an hour, it is good to know that it doesn’t work acutely in stressful situations, but its power lies in a faster recovery.
+However, since the anti-stress effectiveness of the tea doesn’t come until after half an hour, it is good to know that it doesn’t work acutely in stressful situations, but its power lies in a faster recovery.

-L-theanine in Black Tea
+L-theanine in black tea

-Matcha green tea powder contains most L-theanine, which is also called as the source of energy, concentration, and pure mind.
+Matcha green powder contains most L-theanine, which is also called as the source of energy, concentration, and pure mind.
 A cup of black tea in the afternoon will awaken the body without exposing it to nervousness at the same time.

 In the case of chronic stress, the level of cortisol remains unnaturally high for a long time leading to many disorders such as thyroid problems, hypoglycemia, catabolism or muscle loss (and bones), elevated blood pressure, susceptibility to diseases or infections, and obesity (fat accumulation mainly in the abdomen).

-The usual symptoms of stress include skin problems, impotence, upset stomach, high blood pressure, fatigue, insomnia and irritation.
+The usual symptoms of stress include skin problems, impotence, upset stomach, high blood pressure, fatigue, insomnia, and irritation.
 Heart, lung and vascular system are affected by increased heart rate.
 The blood pressure rises and the breathing is accelerated.

-The mouth and throat can become dry and the skin can become cold and moist due to poor blood circulation, since more blood is intended to support the heart and muscles.
+The mouth and throat can become dry and the skin can become cold and moist due to poor blood circulation since more blood is intended to support the heart and muscles.
 Digestive problems can also occur, which usually slow down the digestive system.